raspberrypi/documentation/hardware/display/troubleshooting.md

 At the moment you can't use HDMI and the LCD together in the X desktop, but you can send the output of certain applications to one screen or the other.

-Omxplayer is one example, it has been modified to enable secondary display output.
+Omxplayer is one example.
+It has been modified to enable secondary display output.

 To start displaying a video onto the LCD display (assuming it is the default display) just type: